skeletonlabs/skeleton/.changeset/tall-days-shop.md

 "@skeletonlabs/skeleton": patch
 ---

-bugfix: `Popup` content is not interactable when closed.
+bugfix: Resolved an issue with Popups that caused them to be interactive when closed.